tytydraco/yessleep/out/The_Old_Man_Over_The_Shower_Curtain.md

 That’s when Mia & I finally regained control of our legs.
 We ran out of the pitch black apartment with Dead Man Bartlebee still in the corner screaming - and over to Mia’s apartment.

 I never went back.
 I hired movers the next week to transfer all my stuff to my parents place while I figure out my next move.
 I never told my parents the reasoning of my moving out.
 Only Mia knows.
 And that may be my fault.
 She told me yesterday that she started to hear a dripping coming from her bathroom at night.
-I told her she’s always welcome to stay in my parent’s guest room.
+I told her that she’s always welcome to stay in my parent’s guest room.
 But the thing that scares me the most - is that as I’m writing this, I can hear a Drip.
 DripDrip.
-Drip. coming from my childhood bathroom.
+Drip. coming from my old childhood bathroom.
 It’s too dark in there.
 Wait is the an eye glinting behind the shower?
 No, get yourself together, you’re just letting my wild imagination get the better of you.

 Anyway, if anyone else has experienced anything like this, please reach out to me.
 Things are getting worse and I think the drips are getting louder.
 Maybe it’s time for a bath to wash my worries away.
-Be back soo- drip... dripdrip... drip.
+Be back soon.